A Paris Apartment in an 18th-Century Townhouse Near the Luxembourg Gardens

 The building is equipped with an elevator and a live-in caretaker, and the apartment comes with a cellar.

-Rue de Tournon runs between the Luxembourg Palace and Odéon, in a part of the 6th arrondissement defined by its concentration of period buildings, institutional landmarks, and long-standing residential use.
-The street has historically attracted writers and political figures, including Honoré de Balzac, Charles Baudelaire, and former French president Jacques Chirac, reinforcing its position within the intellectual and cultural fabric of the Left Bank.
+Rue de Tournon runs between the Luxembourg Palace, seat of the French Senate, and Odéon, placing the apartment in one of the 6th arrondissement’s most historic Left Bank settings.
+Long associated with Parisian literary, political, and residential life, the street has been linked to figures including Honoré de Balzac, Charles Baudelaire, and former French president Jacques Chirac, adding to its standing within the cultural fabric of Saint-Germain-des-Prés.

 Proximity to the Luxembourg Gardens, along with a concentration of institutional and cultural landmarks, has contributed to sustained demand in this section of the Left Bank.
 The 6th arrondissement remains one of the most consistently sought-after residential markets in Paris.